 The wait for Goblin Slayer Season 2 may have just gotten a little longer with the announcement of Goblin Slayer: Goblin’s Crown.
-The promised “return” will be coming to movie theaters in the future, so where does that leave the second season?
+The promised “return” will be coming to movie theaters in early 2020, so where does that leave the second season?

 Goblin Slayer Season 2 is probably up there with Re:Zero Season 2 (which was confirmed to be in production) on the list of most wanted anime sequels.
 Both anime adaptations happen to be created by Japanese animation studio White Fox, which has become well-known for creating great isekai anime.

 While Western reviews did not criticize Goblin Slayer to the extent seen with The Rising Of The Shield Hero anime, Goblin Slayer was probably hurt by some negative reviews early on since a prominent portion of the plot involves vicious goblins raping human women.
 Fortunately for the anime, any such criticism subsided quickly since rape was only used as an early plot device.
 Once the setting was established Goblin Slayer largely became a dark fantasy story with a cynical tinge.
 And any controversy doesn’t seem to have harmed the sales number.

 Released on February 20, 2019, the Goblin Slayer 1 Blu-Ray box sets sold 3,361 copies and the DVD box sets sold 804 copies.
 To put those financial figures in perspective, Attack On Titan Season 3 (see our article on Attack On Titan Season 4) sold 4,435 copies.
 My Hero Academia Season 3 actually did worse, selling only 2,612 Blu-Ray copies.
 Both of those anime are being renewed for a new season, although you have odd ducks like Overlord Season 3 selling 7,222 copies and yet Overlord Season 4 is keeping audiences waiting.